Happydoom1/Happydoom1/README.md

 - 👋 Hi, I’m @Happydoom1
 - 👀 I’m interested in sloid state physics, optics and othe high tech.
 - 🌱 I’m currently learning crypto
-- 💞️ I’m looking to collaborate on /let's think../
+- 💞️ May I tell you later, on who I’m looking to collaborate
-- 📫 How to reach me tobebeeman@gmail.com
+- 📫 You can write me to tobebeeman@gmail.com

 <!---
 Happydoom1/Happydoom1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.